 - The use of references is recommended.
 The citations in the text should give the name, year, and, if necessary, page, chapter, or other number(s) in one of the following forms: … Weyl (1952, pp. 10-12) has shown…; or … as shown by some authors (Coxeter et al., 1986, p.
 9; Shubnikov and Koptsik 1974, Chap.
 2; Smith, 1981a, Chaps.
 3-4; Smith, 1981b, Sec.
 2.12; Smith, forthcoming).
 The full bibliographic description of the references should be collected at the end of the paper in alphabetical order by authors’ names; see the sample.
 This section should be entitled References.

-- Word users: Style-sheet (.dot format) and Style-sheet 2007 (.dotx format), and sample page (.rtf format this can be read as a .doc file) can be downloaded.
+- Word users: Style-sheet (.dot format) and Style-sheet 2007 (.docx format), and sample page (.rtf format this can be read as a .doc file) can be downloaded.

-- Latex users: latex template source (.tex format), compiled latex template (.dvi format), and pdf template (.pdf format) can be downloaded.
+- Latex users: latex template source (.tex format), and pdf template (.pdf format) can be downloaded.

 SAMPLE OF HEADING (Apologies for the strange names and addresses):